appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ```

 :::info
-The default user for the Appcircle Runner AMI is `ec2-user`.
+The default user for the AWS Sonoma AMI is `ec2-user`.
+So you should use that `ec2-user` to connect newly created EC2 instance.

 So, let's assume that your instance IP address is `34.205.139.17` and your private SSH key path is `/home/spacetech/.ssh/id_rsa`.